jue89/node-partybus/README.md

 LOCALITY="Rainbow"
 EOF

-# Create a new realm.
-All the Party Bus people must live in the same realm.
+# Create a new hood.
+All the Party Bus people must live in the same hood.
-createRealm party
+createHood party

 # For every party-goer we need a private key and certificate
 createPeer party dj